-The much awaited Tasman Global Access, TGA submarine fiber optic cable system is ready for landing at Ngarunui Beach in Raglan, New Zealand.
+The much-awaited Tasman Global Access, TGA submarine fiber optic cable system is ready for landing at Ngarunui Beach in Raglan, New Zealand.
 This is the first stretch of the TGA submarine cable and marks the first step in the deployment of 2,300 kilometers long installation to connect neighboring Australia.

 Telstra came down from their original promise of one-third of the total investment to just around 6 million US dollars, which was estimated to be around 9 percent.
-Other partners had to rethink about the investment to the project.
+Other partners had to rethink the investment in the project.
 Telstra’s position delayed the project.
-Simultaneously, Alcatel-Lucent Submarine Networks was contracted to deploy TGA submarine cable.
+Simultaneously, Alcatel-Lucent Submarine Networks was contracted to deploy the TGA submarine cable.
 It is estimated that the deployment would be finished by the end of the year.

-TGA Submarine fiber optic cable that will connect New Zealand and Australia is designed to have an operation capacity of 20 terabits per second.
+TGA Submarine fiber optic cable that will connect New Zealand and Australia is designed to have an operational capacity of 20 terabits per second.
 This capacity will be delivered over two fiber pairs.
 The telcos had originally promised the cable would provide 30 terabit/s capacity but declined to comment on the reduced capacity.

 The three telecom companies also expect TGA to capitalize on burgeoning demand for bandwidth between NZ and Australia, expected to rise by 1100 percent in the next decade.
-Australia is well connected with Asian continent by fiber optic cables laid under the sea.
+Australia is well connected with the Asian continent by fiber optic cables laid under the sea.
 Australia has been achieving strong internet traffic growth in line with global economic shifts.
 The addition of TGA cable will enhance Australia’s connectivity with New Zealand.
 Spark New Zealand and Vodafone account for more than 70 percent of the New Zealand broadband market.

 Initially, the specially-equipped NZ ship MV Tranquil Image will bury three kilometers of the fiber optic cable into the surf zone and sea at Raglan’s Ngarunui Beach.
 The longer length going to Narrabeen Beach in NSW, Australia will be deployed by a larger ship from Alcatel-Lucent Submarine Networks (ASN).
-The consortium says that the schedule for the work on the Australian connection of the TGA was subject not only to weather conditions at sea, but the availability of ASN crew, equipment and ships.
+The consortium says that the schedule for the work on the Australian connection of the TGA was subject not only to weather conditions at sea but the availability of ASN crew, equipment, and ships.